Caffeine is one of the most asked questions about tea.

 What’s our take on caffeine?

-Since caffeine affects us all differently, if you are concerned about caffeine, avoid drinking tea in the evening.
-Try herbal tea such as peppermint to help digestion or Field of Dreams to relax and get your body ready for a good night’s rest.
+- Since caffeine affects us all differently, if you are concerned about caffeine, avoid drinking tea in the evening.
+Try herbal tea such as peppermint to help digestion or Sweet Dreams to relax and get your body ready for a good night’s rest.